Fred Glick: College career

 Glick entered college in 1955, at the Colorado State College of Agricultural and Mechanic Arts (then known as Colorado A&M and later Colorado State University) in Fort Collins.
 Laporte's proximity to Fort Collins made it the place Glick wanted to play football, and his brothers Ivan (class of 1951), Gary (class of 1956) and Leon (class of 1957) went before him in attending Colorado State and playing football for the Aggies.
 He was on the varsity football team from 1956 to 1958.
-He played his final two years at quarterback, and was also an outstanding defensive backduring his years on Colorado State's team.
+He played his final two years at quarterback, and was also an outstanding defensive back during his years on Colorado State's team.

 As a sophomore running back in 1956, he had only eight rushing attempts, and one 43 yard pass reception.
 In 1957, Glick's junior year, the school's name was changed to Colorado State University.
 He shared quarterback duties that season, passing for 173 yards and rushing for 97 yards.
 The team was 3–7.

 As a senior in 1958, Glick was the primary quarterback, leading the team to a 6–4 record.
 He passed for 380 yards, with four touchdowns and three interceptions, while also rushing for 213 yards and three touchdowns.

 On November 22, 1958, Glick led Colorado State to a last-minute upset win over their heavily favored archrival, the Colorado University Buffaloes, 15–14.
 The teams' rivalry stretched back to 1892, having met 58 times before the 1958 game, with Colorado winning 43 of those games.
 In 1955, Gary Glick had scored all 10 points in the Aggies shutout of the Buffaloes, their only other win of the decade against the Buffaloes.
 Fred Glick played on both offense, as quarterback, as well as defensive back in the 1958 game.
 His passing led the team on an 80-yard touchdown drive in the final four minutes, the touchdown coming on a 24-yard touchdown pass.
 He was also the game's standout defensive player.
 The 1958 rivalry game against Colorado was the last of original version of the game played for 25 years, as the two teams did not meet again until 1983.

 He was selected to play in the 1958 Copper Bowl.